Gasparilla Pirate Festival: Pirate ship

-Location and dates
+Historical Location and dates

 Parade route

 The 1925 parade concludes at the Plant Field track.
 Note Florida State Fair rides in background.

 At least a portion of the Gasparilla Parade of Pirates has traversed Bayshore Boulevard near downtown almost since its inception.
 For several decades, the parade route ended at Plant Field where the Florida State Fair was taking place, drawing more attendees to the simultaneous events.
 The fair moved to much larger grounds east of Tampa in 1976, but the parade route has usually remained the same, traveling north up Bayshore Boulevard and ending in or near downtown, approximately 4.5 mi in total.
 Since 2011, the parade route has concluded at Curtis Hixon Waterfront Park along the Tampa Riverwalk, where festivities continue into the evening.

 Though their exact route varies slightly from year to year, the route of the Gasparilla Children's Parade is about half the length of the main parade route and runs along Bayshore Boulevard, while the main leg of the Krewe of San'Yago Illuminated Knight Parade runs down 7th Avenue in Ybor City.